Dark Matter implications from the LZ, PandaX-4T and XENONnT Data

 \textbf{Discussions and Conclusions}.~~~We investigate DM interpretations of the high-energy NR-like events in recent liquid-xenon experiments.
-Using our unified \diamx framework, built on publicly available data and likelihood models, we perform the first combined profile-likelihood fits across multiple WIMP-search datasets, totaling 7.3~\ty of exposure.
-We show that two broad classes of DM–nucleon interactions—velocity-dependent cross sections and inelastic scattering (both endo- and exothermic)—can reproduce the observed high-energy NR spectrum, yielding local significances up to $4\sigma$.
+Using our unified \diamx framework, built on publicly available data and likelihood models, we perform the first combined profile-likelihood fits across multiple WIMP-search datasets, totaling 8.8~\ty of exposure.
+We show that two broad classes of DM–nucleon interactions—velocity-dependent cross sections and inelastic scattering (both endo- and exothermic)—can reproduce the observed high-energy NR-like events, corresponding to local statistical significances of up to $3.5\sigma$.
 We quantify the impact of the $^{124}$Xe DEC background, finding that plausible variations in the poorly known DEC charge yield can shift the inferred local significance for DM models down to below $1\sigma$.

-Within DMEFT, the velocity-dependent operators $\mathcal{Q}_3^{(7)}$ and $\mathcal{Q}_4^{(7)}$ can accommodate the excess at the few–$\sigma$ level.
+Within DMEFT, the velocity-dependent operators $\mathcal{Q}_3^{(7)}$ and $\mathcal{Q}_4^{(7)}$ can accommodate these events at the few–$\sigma$ level.
 The best-fit values imply cutoff scales of ${\cal O}(1-10)$ GeV as shown in Fig.~\ref{fig:combined_ChEFT}.
-When combined with collider searches~\cite{Goodman:2010ku,An:2012va}, this suggests that if these interactions are responsible for the excess, the DM-gluon coupling must be mediated by light states.
-For endothermic and exothermic inelastic DM scenarios, the cutoff scale $\Lambda$ is ${\cal O}(10)$ TeV (see End Matter), safely evading collider bounds.
+When combined with collider searches~\cite{Goodman:2010ku,An:2012va}, this suggests that if these interactions are responsible for these NR-like events, the DM-gluon coupling must be mediated by light states.
+For endothermic and exothermic inelastic DM scenarios, the cutoff scale $\Lambda$ is ${\cal O}(10)$ TeV (see Table.~\ref{tab:q_ratios}), safely evading collider bounds.

 Using the best-fit benchmarks, we also predict the event rate at higher NR energies outside the present ROI.
 Velocity-dependent models tend to overproduce such events at large $m_{\mathrm{DM}}$, while inelastic benchmarks robustly forecast only a few tens of high-recoil events.
-Improved measurements of DEC charge yields, together with extended high-recoil searches in upcoming analysis of \XEn and \LZ data, will therefore be crucial to determining whether the excess is due to DM or to incompletely modeled backgrounds.
+Improved measurements of DEC charge yields, together with extended high-recoil searches in upcoming analysis of \LZ, \px and \XEn data, will therefore be crucial to determining whether these events arise from DM or from incompletely modeled backgrounds.